 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or assessments of pollutant loads entering the marine environment.
 The results are derived from in-situ water samples taken at ten locations and from water quality loggers at four locations from inshore waters extending from sites at Fitzroy Island in the north to sites at the Frankland Island Group in the south.
 In addition, passive pesticide samplers are located at High Island.

-The chlorophyll a score in the Central zone was 36 (‘poor’).
+The chlorophyll a score in the Central zone was 51 (‘moderate’).

-Using the pesticide risk metric pesticides were graded “very good” and scored 84, equating to 99.2 percent of species protected.
+Using the pesticide risk metric pesticides were graded ‘very good’ and scored 89, equating to greater than 99 percent of species protected.

-The coral grade is comprised of the density of juvenile hard corals score of 38 (‘poor’), the macroalgae cover score of 73 (‘good’), the coral cover score of 62 (‘good’), the change in coral cover score of 74 (‘good’), and the coral community composition score of 58 (‘moderate’).
+The coral grade is comprised of the density of juvenile hard corals score of 41 (‘moderate’), the macroalgae cover score of 64 (‘good’), the coral cover score of 66 (‘good’), the change in coral cover score of 73 (‘good’), and the coral community composition score of 58 (‘moderate’).

-Further information about recent changes in the coral index for the central zone are available from the latest Marine Monitoring Program coral report (Thompson et al. 2019).
+Further information about recent changes in the coral index for the central zone are available from the latest Marine Monitoring Program inshore coral report (Thompson et al. 2020).

 There is currently no seagrass monitoring undertaken in the Central zone and consequently no seagrass grade can be calculated for this zone.